the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 CodeRefinery is another group who host a set of open source training material that they use in workshops primarily run in the Nordic region.
 CodeRefinery's material includes both beginner and intermediate-level material _[Samantha to expand descriptio of CodeRefinery?]_

+The ReproHack Team offers resources to host events where students and researchers can get together to try and reproduce the results of published papers with the methods described there or ideally with the software provided by the authors.

  - Add other related training groups/activities...